Kitware/VTK-m/docs/changelog/consolidate-count-to-offset.md

 `CellSetExplicit` so that less code needs to use the device compiler (especially downstream code).

+`ConvertNumComponentsToOffsets` has also been changed to provide a pre-compiled version for common arrays.
+This helps with the dual goals of compiling less device code and allowing data set builders to not have to use the device compiler.
+For cases where you need to compile `ConvertNumComponentsToOffsets` for a different kind of array, you can use the internal `ConvertNumComponentsToOffsetsTemplate`.

 Part of this change removed unnecessary includes of `Algorithm.h` in `ArrayHandleGroupVecVariable.h` and `CellSetExplicit.h`.
 This header had to be added to some classes that were not including it themselves.